dgerabagi/aiascent-dev/prompt.md

 ### A69.
 V2V Academy - Lesson 3.2 - The Feedback Loop in Practice
 - **Description:** The detailed content for Lesson 3.2 of the V2V Academy, "The Feedback Loop in Practice," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, feedback loop, debugging, cognitive apprenticeship, interactive learning, persona

+### A70.
+V2V Academy - Lesson 3.3 - The Test-and-Revert Workflow
+- **Description:** The detailed content for Lesson 3.3 of the V2V Academy, "The Test-and-Revert Workflow," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, git, version control, testing, cognitive apprenticeship, interactive learning, persona
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">